-There is only one science template in both WFM-NOAO-N and WFM-NOAO-E modes, MUSE_wfm_noao_obs_genericoffset, allowing the user to perform observations including a sequence of telescope and PA offsets, which is the recommended strategy for MUSE.
-It has been found that by rotating the instrument by +90, +180 or +270 degrees between exposures compared to the PA of the first exposure, the patterns of the slicers and channels (which appear as throughput variations in the flat-field image; see Figure 12) can be averaged out.
+There is only one science template in both WFM-AO modes (WFM-NOAO-N and WFM-NOAO-E), MUSE_wfm-noao_obs_genericoffset, and one science templates for both WFM-AO modes (WFM-AO-N and WFM-AO-E), MUSE_wfm-ao_obs_genericoffsetLGS allowing the user to perform observations including a sequence of telescope and PA offsets, which is the recommended strategy for MUSE.
+It has been found that by rotating the instrument by +90, +180 or +270 degrees between exposures compared to the PA of the first exposure, the patterns of the slicers and channels (which appear as throughput variations in the flat-field image; see Figure 17) can be averaged out.
 The combination of a small dithering pattern (with offsets typically smaller than 1 arcsec) and 90 degrees rotations is currently the best strategy to reject cosmics, and get a more uniform combined dataset in terms of noise properties.

 The science template allows the user to perform a number of exposures and offset the telescope and/or the instrument derotator to adjust pointing and PA in between each offset position.
 In addition, the user should specify the type of exposures: "O(BJECT)" or "S(KY)" within the specified offsets list.
-The science mode of MUSE to be used for this OB, as defined in Table 7 (e.g. WFM-NOAO-N), has been defined in the corresponding acquisition template in P2PP.
+The science mode of MUSE to be used for this OB, as defined in Table 8 (e.g. WFM-NOAO-N), has been defined in the corresponding acquisition template in P2PP.